postsharp/Metalama.Framework/Metalama.Framework.Engine/README.md

 It is required by `Metalama.Framework.Introspection` and `Metalama.TestFramework` but you should normally never reference it directly in your projects.

+## Backward Compatibility Promise

+**NONE**.
+This package does not come with any backward compatibility guarantee.

-It should be considered as an implementation detail.
-Its public API can change without notice and backward compatibility is not honored.
+Everything, even public members, should be considered as an implementation detail.